ylansegal/blog/src/_posts/2022-07-09-rspec-dsl-is-just-fine.md

 There are two assertion in this file.
 The one on line 4, and the one on line 9.
 To figure out how `rogue` is defined in line 4, I have to scroll to line 19 and see the method definition.
 Now, that depends on `pc`, which in turn is defined in line 26 (which by the author's own admission would be actually farther away, since more specs were snipped).

 The second assertion is even worse.
 To know how `rogue` comes from in line 9, I first have to visit the definition on line 12, which in turn calls `super`. that takes me back to line 19, and then to 26.
 Even worse, the definition of `rogue` on line 12 has a mystery guest of it's own: The `5` in line 14.
 Where does that come from?
 The context for the spec calls for "at level 6".
 Is the `5` an error?
 It's not clear until we trace the fact that `super` has produced a `rogue` already at level `1`, and we need to add `5` more to get to `6`.
+All this indirection requires the reader to keep in mind the bit about RSpec's anonymous classes.

 Now, I am not arguing that using RSpec DSL means that your specs are always going to be crystal clear.
 I argue that it's quite possible to create legible specs with the DSL.
 Here is the same spec, as I would write it: